Limahcode/AI_Motion_Radar/README.md

-AI Motion Radar (YOLOv8 Object Tracking & Speed Estimation)
+**AI Motion Radar (YOLOv8 Object Tracking & Speed Estimation) **
 A computer vision project that detects, tracks, and estimates the speed of moving road users from traffic footage.
 I annotated my own dataset (484 images) in CVAT, exported in YOLO format, trained a custom YOLOv8 model on Google Colab, tested locally in VSCode, and deployed with Streamlit Community Cloud.

+**Model & Classes**
 The model is trained to recognize 5 traffic classes:

 🚗 Car